-The Citadel addresses pilot shortage by reforming Flying Club - South Carolina Radio Network
+The Citadel tries to address pilot shortage by revived Flying Club - South Carolina Radio Network

 Faris said many of the club’s alumni have reached out to help future aviators.

-“On our Facebook page I get probably a message a day from an alumni showing interest in helping out the club, whether it be volunteering their own instruction, leasing their airplanes to the club or just mentoring the cadets in aviation,” Faris said.
+“On our Facebook page, I get probably a message a day from an alumni showing interest in helping out the club,” he said.
+“Whether it be volunteering their own instruction, leasing their airplanes to the club or just mentoring the cadets in aviation.”

 Freshmen learn to fly drones.
-Sophomores and Juniors take flight instruction so by the time they’re seniors, they become trainers for the underclassmen.
+Sophomores and juniors take flight instruction so they can become trainers for the underclassmen by their senior year.

 “So we create this endless cycle of training our own people instead of going outside of the flight club to spend extra money in training.
 We want to be our own producing machine,” Faris said.

-“We’re trying to get as many cadets flying and expand their interests in aviation and begin their aviation careers because the pilot shortage is such a massive issue in the U.S. and its only going to grow worse in the coming years,” he said.
+“We’re trying to get as many cadets flying and expand their interests in aviation and begin their aviation careers because the pilot shortage is such a massive issue in the U.S. and its only going to grow worse in the coming years.”